gather-ai/gather-ai.github.io/_posts/2022-09-20-domain-generalization-part-2.md

 toc_sticky: true
 ---

 👋 Hi there.
-Welcome back to my website, this is part 2 of my tutorial series about the topic of Domain Generalization (DG).
+Welcome back to my page, this is part 2 of my tutorial series about the topic of Domain Generalization (DG).
 In this article, I will introduce the first approach to the DG problem, which I call **conventional generalization**.
 {: style="text-align: justify;"}

 You can find the source code of the whole series [here](https://github.com/lhkhiem28/DGECG).